darfeb/darfeb/README.md

-- 👋 Hi, I’m @darfeb
+- Hi, I’m Darren!
-- 👀 I’m interested in something smells challenging
+- I’m interested in to business analyst and web developer
-- 🌱 I’m currently learning phyton and c++
+- I’m currently learning phyton and c++
-- 💞️ I’m looking to collaborate on idk lol
+- I’m looking to collaborate on courses and internship
-- 📫 How to reach me -
+- Reach me on darrenfebriand23@gmail.com

 <!---
 darfeb/darfeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.